srijithbalakrishnan/dreaminsg-integrated-model/README.md

 This project is licensed under the MIT License

+## SEC Disclaimer

+This research is carried out by Singapore ETH Centre through its Future Resilient Systems module funded by the National Research Foundation (NRF) Singapore.
+It is subject to Agency's review and hence is for internal use only.
+Not the contents necessarily reflect the views of the Agency.
+Mention of trade names, products, or services does not convey official
+NRF approval, endorsement, or recommendation.

 ## Acknowledgments

 The platform is developed as part of the DREAMIN'SG project funded by the National Research Foundation Singapore (NRF) through the Intra-CREATE program.